moonrepo/starbase/README.md

 ### Adding state

-States can be added directly to the application instance (before the run cycle has started), or through the `StatesMut` system parameter.
+States can be added directly to the application instance (before the run cycle has started), or through the `States` system parameter.

 ```rust
 app.set_state(WorkspaceRoot(PathBuf::from("/")));